-We’ve all seen our dogs wagging their tails and moving their paws during a fun dream.
+We’ve all seen our dogs wagging their tails and moving their legs during a fun dream.

 But, sadly, dogs can have nightmares too.
 If your dog is growling, yelping, or crying in his sleep, then she may be having a night terror.